tiliado/nuvolaplayer/doc/pages/apps/mediaplayer.md

 In order to extract track length and position, use these API calls:

   * [MediaPlayer.setTrack](apiref>Nuvola.MediaPlayer.setTrack) supports `track.length` property, which holds track
     length either as a string 'mm:ss' or number of microseconds.
-This property is ignored in Nuvola < 4.5.
   * [MediaPlayer.setTrackPosition](apiref>Nuvola.MediaPlayer.setTrackPosition) is used to update track position.
-    This method is not available in Nuvola < 4.5 and results in error.
-  * [Nuvola.parseTimeUsec](apiref>Nuvola.parseTimeUsec) (in Nuvola >= 4.5) can be used to convert track length string (e.g. '2:35')
+  * [Nuvola.parseTimeUsec](apiref>Nuvola.parseTimeUsec) can be used to convert track length string (e.g. '2:35')
     into the number of microseconds.
 [MediaPlayer.setTrack](apiref>Nuvola.MediaPlayer.setTrack) does that automatically for the `track.length` property.